 According to locals thousands of people had gathered in the town that day after Friday prayers to protest against the siege of Hazratbal Shrine in Srinagar where some militants were holed up.

 “As the peaceful march reached near Goriwan locality, paramilitary BSF personnel blocked the road and did not allow the protestors to proceed.
-As anti-India slogans reverberated in air, the BSF men fired on the unarmed protestors, killing at least 40 persons on the spot and injuring more than 200 others,” the locals told news agency CNS.
+As anti-India slogans reverberated in air, the BSF men fired on the unarmed protestors, killing at least 40 persons on the spot and injuring more than 200 others,” the locals said.

 “BSF personnel resorted to indiscriminate firing for more than 10 minutes.
 Even those people were targeted and shot at who had come forward to carry the dead and injured.
 Hospital ambulances and medical staff were also denied access to the injured persons.”